bosagora/docs-biznet/source/en/biznet/wallet/tutorials/metamask.md

 ![img](assets/metamask04.png)

-3. Click on “Create” and then write down your backup phrase.
+3. Click on "Create" and then write down your backup phrase.

 ![img](assets/metamask05.png)

-4. Select each phrase in order to make sure it is correct then click “Confirm”.
+4. Select each phrase in order to make sure it is correct then click "Confirm".

 ![img](assets/metamask06.png)